vtex/delivery-packages/README.md

 4. Selected SLA Shipping Estimate
 5. Selected SLA Delivery Channel
 6. Packages already delivered (post purchase scenario)
+7. Group SLAs based on having a valid availableDeliveryWindows

 This module provides a consistent way to handle all those criteria.

+And provide also helper functions for other use cases.

 ## Install